 Linklaters announced April 8 it will not be paying its next partner distribution, which is due in June.
 Additionally, bonuses will be awarded in two payments rather than one, and the usual salary review process will be moved back six months, firm leaders said.
 The firm does not plan to make any redundancies, they said.
 On May 13, the firm announced it will run a six-week virtual summer associate program from June 15 through July 24, shortened from its usual 10-week program.
 Later in the summer and during the school year, the firm plans to invite back the participants on a part-time basis, whether in-person or virtually, for another four weeks, the spokesperson said.
 Work for that period will include a continuation of the matters started during the summer, as well as pro bono and community service projects, the firm said.
 Between the two offerings, the summer associates will be eligible to receive up to 10 weeks of pay.

 Littler Mendelson on April 28 announced pay cuts at all levels of compensation, running from 4% for those earning less than $50,000 per year to 20% for equity partners and corporate management.
 Those who are unable to work remotely will also continue receiving half pay, the firm said.
+On Sept.
+17, the firm said it was rolling back salary reductions for full-time lawyers and staff who are able to work remotely.
+In addition to restoring regular pay, the firm said it will be reimbursing for reductions in compensation from the date the reductions were first implemented.

 Locke Lord on May 7 told Law360 it is cutting equity partners' draws by 10%, while implementing a 10% reduction for attorneys and senior staff and a 5% cut for support staff.
 The firm has also furloughed an unspecified, "small number" of support staff.
 On June 8, the firm confirmed it is offering a six-week virtual summer program, which is shortened from its usual 10-week program.
 Some offices will start June 15, while others will start June 29.
 Summer associates will be paid for the duration of the program, and offer decisions will be made at the conclusion of the program.